Sirena (song)

 "Sirena" (lit.
 'Mermaid') is a Tagalog-language song by Filipino rapper Gloc-9.
 It was released as the lead single from the rapper's sixth album, MKNM: Mga Kwento Ng Makata.
-The song features Ebe Dancel, the former vocalist of now defunct Filipino band Sugarfree.
-This is the 2nd most viewed OPM song on YouTube (reached 11 million views in July 2013), after Gayuma by Abra, also an LGBT related song.
-Pop band 1:43, mentions "Sirena" as they mention to Kevin Balot, a transgender Filipina.
+The song features Ebe Dancel, the former vocalist of Sugarfree.

 Composition

 The song is about the life of a gay person ("bakla"), from his childhood to his teenage years until the deathbed of his father.

+In a 2024 interview, Gloc-9 revealed that he initially expressed hesitancy to release the song fearing that it might offend some people.
+He also revealed that "Sirena" is dedicated to his son Sean Daniel who eventually came out as gay in 2022, more than a decade after the song's release.

 Music video

 The video for "Sirena" was directed by J. Pacena II (who also directed Gloc-9's "Lando", "Balita", "Upuan" among others).
 The video also features prominent gay personalities like members of the Ladlad Party List such as Danton Remoto and Boy Abunda.
 The uploaded music video of this song on YouTube reached 2 million views in less than a month.
 It tells the narration of the events of the song, where the "Sirena" was portrayed by Abner Delina, Jr.